SNAP Benefits in New Hampshire: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
-This card works very similarly to a debit card, holding your monthly food assistance funds electronically instead of using paper coupons.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
+Think of it as a special debit card just for your food assistance funds.
+It's the modern way to receive and use your benefits without paper coupons.

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are intended to help you purchase staple food items for your household.
-This includes most groceries you would find at a supermarket to prepare meals at home.
+Your SNAP benefits are intended for purchasing staple foods for your household.
+You can buy a wide variety of groceries that help you prepare nutritious meals at home.

 Fruits and vegetables